 How Welch’s Grape Juice Replaced Wine In Churches

 In the 1800s, churches were worried about the rising trend of alcoholism.
 To combat this, they decided to look at the wine served during communion.
-The temperance movement, which was based on total abstinence, thought of ways to replace alcoholic beverages.
+The temperance movement, which was based on total abstinence, was a popular movement at the time.
+So the church began to think of ways to replace the alcoholic beverage.
 The solution was to substitute grape juice for wine.

 This started the trend of using non-alcoholic beverages during communion.
-Many churches still use grape juice or other non-alcoholic beverages during communion.
+Many churches still use grape juice or other non-alcoholic beverages in place of wine for communion.

 Origin of the idea

-In the 1800s, science had not yet graced the world with refrigerators, and they would store the grape juice at room temperature, and it wouldn’t take long for the drink to ferment into wine.
-The problem was that grapes were not available all year round.
+In the 1800s, science had not yet graced the world with refrigerators.
+So grape juice had to be stored at room temperature, and it wouldn’t take long for the drink to ferment into wine.
+The problem was that grapes were not available year round.

 Communion Stewards came up with the idea of making their unfermented sacramental wine.
 They came up with an exciting recipe that involved adding hand-squashed grapes to boiling water.
 And finally, add egg white into the mix.
 This technique killed any bacteria that could have fermented the grape juice into wine.
 And since communion is a sacred act, using unfermented grape juice was seen as purer.